linh672/Voice-Controlled-AI/README.md

-# 🎙️ Sarah - Voice-Controlled AI Chatbot
+# 🎙️ Voice-Controlled AI Chatbot

-Sarah is a voice-activated AI assistant that listens to user speech, processes it through a chatbot model, and replies via speech and a live animated web interface.
+This is a voice-activated AI assistant that listens to user speech, processes it through a chatbot model, and replies via speech and a live animated web interface.
 It combines **PyQt6**, **FastAPI**, **speech recognition**, and **text-to-speech** technologies into a fully interactive experience.

 ---